sshniro/zap-docs/source/includes/welcome.md

 isolated environment.

-Configure Testing Application
+Setup Testing Web-Application
 ---------------

-If you have a website to scan then obtain a publicly accessible URL/IP.
-For the example guides we will be using OWASP Juice shop.
+If you have a website to scan or to perform security testing, then obtain a publicly accessible URL/IP.
+For the example guides we will be using
+Google's Firing Range.

-Firing Range is a test bed for web application security scanners, providing synthetic, wide coverage for an array of vulnerabilities.
+Firing Range is a test bed for web application security scanners, providing synthetic, wide coverage for array of vulnerabilities.
 It can be deployed as a Google App Engine application.
 A public instance is running at [https://public-firing-range.appspot.com](https://public-firing-range.appspot.com).